 Tom, who was born in Chertsey, Surrey, and lives in East Lothian, began playing at eight years old at Olney RFC and studied for A-levels in PE and history at Rugby School, where he captained them to an unbeaten season in 2016.

 He joined the Leicester Tigers Academy in 2015 and made his debut against Bath in the 2017/18 Anglo-Welsh Cup, when he scored 11 points in a narrow defeat.
+He later made his Premiership debut against Newcastle in September 2018.

 Tom represented England U16s and U17s before scoring a try and landing three conversions on his U18s debut against Scotland at Preston Grasshoppers in March 2017.